-Where the clearing does not meet any AO, the application must first address PO88.
+Where the clearing does not meet any AO, the application must first address PO111.
 The application should include all of the following:

-1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application.

-- 2. Identify any proposed clearing in Endangered and Of Concern regional ecosystems.
-See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data. - Demonstrate how clearing in any Endangered regional ecosystem and / or any Of Concern regional ecosystems maintains the composition, structure and function of the regional ecosystem/s.
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - Identify any proposed clearing of vegetation in any regional ecosystems that is an area of essential habitat.
+Provide details of all regional ecosystems and all protected wildlife species for these areas.
+See Part 1 'Vegetation Management mapping' for further information on and access to vegetation management maps and data. - 3.
+Demonstrate how clearing of vegetation in any regional ecosystem that is an area of essential habitat maintains the composition, structure and function of the regional ecosystem.
 This should include details of the proposed clearing and management methods, and use of any best practice methods.